alexandrelam/ilog/README.md

 [![Product Name Screen Shot][product-screenshot]](https://user-images.githubusercontent.com/25727549/155735201-e93b111f-ef9f-4453-9515-38f1bf81a46c.png)

 The goal of this project is to learn how to write a backend app using Koa.
-This app should be a RESTful API that can handle books, authors and genre in a MongDB database.
+This app should be a RESTful API that can handle books, authors and genre in a MongoDB database.

 To spice up this project a little bit, we decided to extend the scope of the project and base it on microservices.
 We tried to follow a CQRS and event sourcing ideology.
 We used Koa for our query and write service, Kafka as our event store and MongoDB for our database.
 We also added KafkaDrop and OpenApi documentation.